 In English we will be linking our international theme with our writing and will produce a persuasive travel blog.

 For the remainder of the term, the focus will be on heroes and myths and legends.

 *This term each class will be learning about the different countries, followed by the Ancient Greeks.

 *In Science Y5 & Y6 will be learning about evolution and inheritance.

 *In Art we will be looking at the technique of printing.

-*In Music we will be exploring music in film.
+*In Music we will be exploring scales and leitmotif.

-*In RE we will be learning about the Hindu faith.
+*In RE we will be learning about Jesus and his life.

-*In our outdoor PE sessions, we will be developing our rugby skills and badminton with Mr Burke (community sports coach).
+*In our outdoor PE sessions, we will be developing our rugby and dance skills.

-Welcome back!
-We hope you enjoyed a lovely half term break and feel energised for the busy term ahead.
+Welcome Back!
+We hope that you enjoyed a lovely mid-term break and feel energised for the busy term ahead.